ctorx/JsPlayground/README.md

-# JsPlayground
+# Playground
-A place to keep javascript stuff I'm toying with
+A place to keep non important stuff or proofs of concepts I'm messing around with